 \subsection{CNN head}

-Fig.~\ref{fig:model_structure} shows that the CNN head contains one Conv layer, one ReLU layer, one 1D-max pooling (Max\_Pool1D) layer, and one fully-connected (FC) layer, which can be summarized as~\eqref{eq:cnn_part} and~\eqref{eq:y_hat}.
-The CNN head takes $L_{N}$ as the input, where $L_{N}$ is the output of the backbone after swapping the last two dimensions, and $N$ represents the number of attention layers.
+The CNN head contains one Conv layer, one ReLU layer, one 1D-max pooling (Max\_Pool1D) layer, and one fully-connected (FC) layer (See Fig.~\ref{fig:model_structure}), which is summarized as~\eqref{eq:cnn_part} and~\eqref{eq:y_hat}.
+The CNN head's input is RoBERTa's output $L_{N}$ after swapping the last two dimensions. $N$ is the number of attention layers.
 The size of $L_{N}$ is [n, 768, Max\_Len].
-The CNN head outputs $\hat{y}$ with the shape of [n, 2]. where the kernel size and channel number of the Conv layer are 2 and 100.
-After doing max pooling, the size of CNN\_Out is [n, 100, 1].
-Squeeze reduces CNN\_Out from a 3D to a 2D tensor with the shape of [n, 100].
+The CNN head outputs $\hat{y}$ with the shape of [n, 2].
+The kernel size and channel number of the Conv layer are 2 and 100.
+The size of CNN\_Out is [n, 100, 1].
+Squeeze function reduces CNN\_Out from a 3D to a 2D tensor with the size of [n, 100].
 Then, the FC layer deducts dimensions from 100 to 2.
-The Conv layer enables the RoBERTa-CNN to pay attention to the local features and patterns that are vital to the classification.
+The Conv layer enables RoBERTa-CNN to pay attention to the local features and patterns that are key for the classification.